frankkramer-lab/PACS2go/README.md

 - Pseudonymisation
   - removes the identity from a DICOM file and replaces it with a pseudonym
   - the pseudonym mapping is written to a .csv file whose destination can be chosen by the user
+  - upload resulting files to ORTHANC or save them to a local directory
 - DICOM converter
   - converts different imaging formats to DICOM format
-  - handles:
+  - input:
     - single file or directory of multiple files
     - .jpeg, .png, .bmp, .nii(.gz)
+  - upload resulting DICOM files to ORTHANC or save them to a local directory
-- an ORTHANC DICOM server instance
+- ORTHANC DICOM server instance
-- an OHIF viewer
+- OHIF viewer
   - connected to ORTHANC's DICOMweb service &rarr; all images saved to ORTHANC can be viewed here
 - web service / web interface
   - navigation to all services
-  - web interface for Pseudonymisation and DICOM converter with integrated upload function
+  - web interface for Pseudonymisation and DICOM converter